 It has to be easy for us to form a habit.

 For example, do exercise for 20 minutes instead of 1 hour per day.

 The goal of the habit has to be attractive to us.

 Does the habit reward us?
 Would we feel good or get the benefits of the habit?

 🗝 One method to form a habit: Don't break the chain!

-How small it is, do little tasks every single day and don't break the chain.
+How small it is, do little tasks every day and don't break the chain.

-🗝 Goals are good when we want to accomplish something within a day.
-But when we want to accomplish something in a year or life, creating a system would be a better way.
+🗝 Goals are reasonable when we want to accomplish something within a day.
+But when we want to achieve something in a year or life, creating a system would be better.